Sushi bake is a baked sushi casserole and a deconstructed sushi roll. You get all the sushi taste without the complicated process of rolling them!

 Nori Seaweed Buy Here

 Nori seaweed sheets are used for making sushi.
-In this sushi bake recipe, we cut it into 4’s and it acts like a wrap for the sushi bake.
+In this sushi bake recipe, we cut it into 4’s and it acts like a wrap for the sushi filling.

-What kind of rice works for this sushi casserole?
+What kind of rice works for this Sushi Bake casserole?

 Calrose is the ideal choice because it’s sticky and starchy.
 But you can also use Jasmine rice, in a pinch.